MIDL-Conference/midl-website-2020/pages/call-for-papers.md

 All accepted short papers will be presented as posters at the conference.

+## Special issue

+A selection of the best full papers will be invited to submit an extension of their work for a special issue in MELBA (Journal of Machine Learning for Biomedical Imaging), a new, web-based open-access journal.

+More details to come.

 ## Full author instructions
 Full author instructions can be found on [the dedicated page](author-instructions.html).